-This Guidance uses the MACH principles of Microservices, API-first, Cloud-native SaaS, and Headless applications to seamlessly integrate multiple systems on the AWS platform.
-Unified Commerce encompasses all customer-facing touch-points, and delivers a unified experience regardless of channel, breaks down the silos of a multi-channel approach, and puts marketing and operations together to delight your customer with a coherent brand engagement that will increase advocacy.
+This Guidance uses the MACH principles of Microservices, API-first, Cloud-native SaaS, and Headless applications to seamlessly integrate multiple systems on AWS.
+Unified Commerce encompasses all customer-facing touch-points to deliver a unified experience regardless of channel and breaks down the silos of a multi-channel approach.
+By deploying this Guidance, you can put marketing and operations together to improve your customer satisfaction with a coherent brand engagement that will increase advocacy.

 Architecture Diagram

-- Traditional commercial off-the-shelf (COTS) applications can also be deployed in AWS services such as Amazon Elastic Compute Search (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) to provide application services that are not available as SaaS or have not yet been decomposed into microservices.
+Traditional commercial off-the-shelf (COTS) applications can also be deployed in AWS services such as Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) to provide application services that are not available as SaaS or have not yet been decomposed into microservices.

-- Personalization for dynamic content and marketing offers is based on real-time events and pushed to the customer on their chosen engagement channels.
+Personalization for dynamic content and marketing offers is based on real-time events and pushed to the customer on their chosen engagement channels.
+Machine learning uses the data layer as source for generating forecasts and intelligent insight.

 Machine learning uses the data layer as source for generating forecasts and intelligent insight.